 But with 56,000 official plugins in the WordPress directory and thousands more available from third-party vendors, it’s hard not to wonder about security.

 Without some plugins, it’s hard to keep your website competitive.
 But are WordPress plugins safe?

 WordPress plugins are generally safe.
 However, some plugins may come with security risks.
-These risks can be mitigated by performing basic due diligence before installing any plugin, and by installing updates regularly.
+These risks can be mitigated by performing basic due diligence before installing any A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, and by installing updates regularly.

 In this article, we’ll cover the specific steps you can take to keep your website safe from plugin-related security issues.

 WordPress Plugin Safety: How to Protect Your Website

 One of the key selling points of WordPress is its extensibility.
 If you can imagine a feature your website is lacking, there’s probably a plugin for it—and you can usually get it installed and activated in a matter of seconds.

 As convenient as this is, it’s important to keep in mind that WordPress plugins are simply third-party code that you’re allowing to run on your website.
 By their very nature, they have the potential to compromise your site’s security.

 However, by taking some simple precautions, you can minimize the risks of using plugins on your website.